uc-seng302-rubber-ducks/organs_for_ducks/README.md

   -b,   -bloodType=<bloodType>
-  -g,   -gender=<birthgender>               Gender which the user was born with -gi,  -genderIdentity=<genderIdentity>    Gender which the user identifies as
+  -g,   -gender=<birthgender>               Gender which the user was born with -gi,  -genderIdentity=<genderIdentity>    Gender which the user identifies as -smo, -smoker=<number>                    Flag to specify the user as a smoker.
+                                            0 for false, 1 for true
+  -ac, -alcoholConsumption=<number>         Alcohol consumption level for the user.
+                                            0 for None, 1 for Low, 2 for Normal, 3 for High

   -n,   -streetNumber=<streetNumber>
   -s,   -streetName=<streetName>